 Just as we need separate traits for LazyModule and module implementation, we need two classes to build the system.
-The Top class contains the set of traits which parameterize and define the Top.
-Typically these traits will optionally add IOs or peripherals to the Top.
-The Top class includes the pre-elaboration code and also a lazy val to produce the module implementation (hence LazyModule).
-The TopModule class is the actual RTL that gets synthesized.
+The DigitalTop class contains the set of traits which parameterize and define the DigitalTop.
+Typically these traits will optionally add IOs or peripherals to the DigitalTop.
+The DigitalTop class includes the pre-elaboration code and also a lazy val to produce the module implementation (hence LazyModule).
+The DigitalTopModule class is the actual RTL that gets synthesized.

-And finally, we create a configuration class in generators/example/src/main/scala/Configs.scala that uses the WithGCD mixin defined earlier.
+And finally, we create a configuration class in generators/chipyard/src/main/scala/config/RocketConfigs.scala that uses the WithGCD config fragment defined earlier.